Get

 Image Credit: mezzotint, Shutterstock

 “Settle” is a great command for dogs that sometimes get way too excited and can’t get themselves back under control.
-If you have a dog that does backflips when they see their leash or at mealtimes, then this command can help to calm the situation.
+If you have a dog that does backflips when they see their leash or at mealtimes, then this command can help encourage calm behavior.

 To Teach It:

-Once again, teaching this command will require you to offer your dog the thing that causes them to become overly excited, give the “settle” command, and take the item back when they start to react inappropriately.
-When your dog reacts calmly, make sure to offer plenty of positive reinforcement to solidify their understanding of the command.
+Once again, teaching this command will require you to offer your dog the thing that causes them to become overly excited, give the “settle” command, and pause or remove access briefly if arousal increases.
+When your dog reacts calmly, make sure to offer plenty of positive reinforcement to solidify their understanding of the command, rewarding relaxed body language and reduced excitement.

 6. Back Up